moorcode/algorithms-and-data-structures/role-playing-game/README.md

     In the `update` function, change `text.innerText` to `text.innerHTML`.

 142. After the `lose` function, create a function called `winGame`.
 Inside the `winGame` function, call the `update` function and pass in `locations[6]`.

+143. Add another object in the `locations` array.
+Everything should be the same as the `lose` object, except the name should be `"win"` and the `text` should be `"You defeat the dragon!
+YOU WIN THE GAME! &#x1F389;"`.